 - You’re concerned about the lack of physical locations.
 Tangerine offers pop-up locations for customer service solutions.

 For more information, visit Tangerine’s website.

-While there are pros and cons to both banks, the fact that EQ Bank can generate more interest income and fewer fees than Tangerine is reason enough.
-However, choosing a bank is a personal decision and one that you need to research.
+While both banks have pros and cons, the fact that EQ Bank can generate more interest income and fewer fees than Tangerine is reason enough.
+However, choosing a bank is a personal decision that you must research.

 Ultimately, the decision will come down to which features are most important and what works out for you.